dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 the origins of the American Revolution (see Berton, Petrovic, Schiaffino & Ivanov's monumental examination of the Thomas Paine corpus - Iona College), Paine's unique perspective and influence were largely overshadowed in the two centuries after Paine's death.<a href="#footnotes">(2)</a> Thomas Edison, former Vice-President of the Thomas Paine National Historical Association, remarked in his essay entitled "The Philosophy of
-Thomas Paine", how he considered Paine our greatest political thinker, and elaborated on Paine's influence and close relationships with the inner circle of Congressional members who would ultimately comprise the Committee to frame the Declaration:
+Thomas Paine" how he considered Paine our greatest political thinker, and elaborated on Paine's influence and close relationships with the inner circle of Congressional members who comprised the Committee to frame the Declaration:

 <blockquote>"Although the present generation knows little of Paine's writings, and although he has almost no influence